 The following list(s) of procedure and/or diagnosis codes is provided for reference purposes only and may not be all inclusive.
 Listing of a code in this policy does not imply that the service described by the code is a covered or non-covered health service.
-Benefit coverage for health services is determined by the member specific benefit plan document and applicable laws that may require coverage for a specific service.
+Benefit coverage for health services is determined by federal, state, or contractual requirements and applicable laws that may require coverage for a specific service.
 The inclusion of a code does not imply any right to reimbursement or guarantee claim payment.
-Other Policies may apply.
+Other Policies and Guidelines may apply.

-CPT Code Description 0780T Instillation of fecal microbiota suspension via rectal enema into lower gastrointestinal tract 44705 Preparation of fecal microbiota for instillation, including assessment of donor specimen CPT [®] is a registered trademark of the American Medical Association
+CPT Code Description 0780T Instillation of fecal microbiota suspension via rectal enema into lower gastrointestinal tract 44705 Preparation of fecal microbiota for instillation, including assessment of donor specimen

+CPT° is a registered trademark of the American Medical Association